JoelGMSec/Cloudtopolis/README.md

 <p align="center"><img width=500 alt="Cloudtopolis" src="https://raw.githubusercontent.com/JoelGMSec/Cloudtopolis/master/Cloudtopolis.png"></p>

 **Cloudtopolis** is a tool that facilitates the installation and provisioning of Hashtopolis on the Google Cloud Shell platform, quickly and completely unattended (and also, free!).
+Together with Google Collaboratory, it allows us to break hashes without the need for dedicated hardware from any browser.

 # Requirements